A Vegetarian Diet: Is it Right for You?

 3. How do vegetarians afford expensive produce?The types of foods included in the vegetarian diet can be expensive.
 However, many types of animal products are quite expensive, as well.
 In reality, a vegetarian diet can work for any budget.
 Consider these economical vegetarian tips:

 - Beans come in many varieties and they’re all healthy.
-You can buy cooked beans by the can, but consider
+You can buy cooked beans by the can, but consider buying dried beans in bulk instead.
+They’re cheaper and, often times, they taste better.

 - Look for frozen fruits and vegetables.
 The frozen varieties contain just as many nutrients as the fresh foods.